gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 }
 ```

-In this case the type does not match and its behavior is undefined, the OP could return an error information in this case:
+In the following case the type does not match and its behavior is undefined, the OP could return an error information in this case:

 ```json
 {